 - From an accounting standpoint, it’s very limited.

 - Doesn’t have an auto-refresh feature.
 When users apply a new file to a base, the app doesn’t always auto-refresh.

 GitHub is an online Git repository history service that provides resource code management (RCM).
-Aside from those features and capabilities, the interface does have its range of attributes and features.
+Aside from those features and capabilities, the interface does have a range of attributes and features.

 Even when Git is strictly a command-line quick fix, GitHub offers a computer and web-based user interface, as well as smartphone compatibility.
 Also, users on GitHub have access to a wide range of networking tools, including various software, error monitoring, online project resources, and task management.

 - Project management on GitHub is very straightforward; it has a pretty simple user interface.

 - Personal developers can build unrestricted, public repositories for free and unlimited personal repositories for $7 a month.
 The cost for teams is $9–21 per user per month.

 - Students get freebies as well as a slew of other benefits, totaling hundreds of dollars in benefits.